 These works examine the theme of deconstruction - from current events in the frenetic social media stream to cross-cultural awakenings these artists have experienced in Miami.
-The subtitle of the exhibition is derived from prophetic messages in Guy

-Debord's 1967 book The Society of the Spectacle that warned about a future world where social interactions become too influenced by images that would prevent us from direct personal contact.
+The subtitle of the exhibition is derived from prophetic messages in Guy Debord's 1967 book Society and Spectacle that warned about a future world where social interactions become too influenced by images that would prevent us from direct personal contact.